SymfonyCasts/EasyAdminBundle/sfcasts/multiple-crud.md

 identical, which makes sense.
 Let's modify the query for the new section to only show *non-approved* questions.
 And... we already know how to do that!

-Over in the new controller, override the method called "`createIndexQueryBuilder()`.
+Over in the new controller, override the method called `createIndexQueryBuilder()`.
 Then we'll just modify this: `->andWhere()` and we know that our entity alias is always `entity`.
 So `entity.isApproved` (that's the field on our `Question` entity) `= :approved`... and then `->setParameter('approved', false)`.